ePages-de/epages-devportal/_posts/2018/2018-10-25-codetalks.md

 authors: ["Natalia", "Oliver Z."]
 about_authors: ["nzolotova", "ozscheyge"]
 ---
 Code Talks is one of the largest developer conferences in Europe.
 It takes place once a year and ePages developers regularly participate and enjoy the event.
+The conference takes place in a cinema where all attendees are provided by a free popcorn and cola.

+[picture of the cinema with pop corn]

-The conference lasted two days with various and exciting topics on different themes distributed across ten tracks.
+It lasted two days with various and exciting topics on different themes distributed across ten tracks.
 A broad range of topics covered IT Management, DevOps, Security, Backend and Frontend Development, Software Architecture, and UX Design.
 It is a good opportunity to talk with other developers from different companies, share work and life experience, learn something new, have fun and dance at the  evening party.

 ## Blub